PhMajerus/FIGfonts/README.md

 ![phm-blocky](images/phm-blocky.png)

 This font uses extended ASCII characters from the US (437) codepage and ANSI/VT escape sequences for inverted (negative) characters.
-It uses just two rows and supports the base ASCII characters set.
+It uses just two rows and supports the base ASCII character set.

 It works in FIGlet 2.2.5, but the width computation gets confused, so it can only be used for single lines.
 It requires `-w 9999` to avoid misplaced line breaks.
 It does not work at all in TOIlet 0.3, as escape sequences get removed.